-In 1957, the growing young law firm McAfee & Taft moved its offices from its first home in Ramsey Tower (now City Place) to the iconic First National Bank Building just across the street.
+In 1957, the growing young law firm of McAfee, Taft & Cates moved its offices from its first home in Ramsey Tower (now City Place) to the iconic First National Bank Building just across the street.
 Its new home at 2020 First National Building was the former executive offices of Kerr-McGee Oil Industries.

 Kenneth McAfee moved into the large beautiful office previously occupied by Oklahoma businessman-politician Robert S. Kerr.
 Richard Taft took over the equally ornate office that belonged to renowned petroleum geologist and philanthropist Dean A. McGee.
 The rest of the office space was “certainly not luxurious,” according to one young associate.